telicent-oss/smart-caches-core/docs/distribution-lifecycle/index.md

 ## Other Service Integration

-Other services may use the `DistributionLifecyleConfiguration` static class to help in configuring distribution lifecycle related components.
+Other services may use the `DistributionLifecycleConfiguration` static class to help in configuring distribution lifecycle related components.
 This is used behind the scenes when utilising the [CLI Integration](#cli-integration).

 Most importantly an application can check whether this feature is enabled via the `isEnabled()` method, this determines